elbecerrasoto/gym-forest-fire/README.md

 ## Basic Info

-The package implements a maker of environments, for Reinforcement Learning tasks.
+The package implements a tool for making environments<br>
+for Reinforcement Learning tasks.

 The created environments follow the guidlines of the Open AI gym API,